Communion and Liberation: Cultural and social presence

 Communion and Liberation communities regularly engage in local cultural initiatives, occasionally giving life to events that have become popular in time.
 The largest and most famous of these cultural initiatives is the Meeting for Friendship Among Peoples, an international cultural festival that takes place annually in Rimini, Italy.
 Among other smaller recurring events inspired by the Rimini Meeting are the New York Encounter, Encuentro Madrid, Rhein Meeting, Meeting Lisboa, and the London Encounter.

 The official magazine of Communion and Liberation is Traces, a monthly publication that is available in eleven languages, including English.
 Until the 1980s, Communion and Liberation's official publishing house was Jaca Book.
 Since then, publications tied to the movement have been published by various publishing houses, including Notre Dame Press, McGill-Queen's University Press, and RCS MediaGroup.

-Controversies and criticism
+Controversies

+Corruption

 Members of Communion and Liberation in positions of power in Italy have faced criticism for allegedly surrounding themselves with persons affiliated with Communion and Liberation or sympathizers, thus excluding individuals of different or opposing social, political, or religious views.
-American members have been similarly isolated from their families, surrounding themselves entirely with other members of the organization.

-Responses by Carrón

 Carrón responded to these widespread moral charges in an interview with the Italian newspaper Repubblica, in 2012.
 "It is a burning disappointment.
 The ideals of Communion and Liberation movement are far from the corruption surfacing in the Mafia Capitale investigations.
 And seeing that among those being investigated are people of the movement is cause of profound sadness for us."

-Roberto Formigoni

 In December 2016, Roberto Formigoni, former governor of Lombardy and former unofficial Communion and Liberation political spokesperson, was sentenced to six years in prison for bribery and corruption after four years of investigations.
 In 2012, when Formigoni resigned as governor due to scandals, Carrón released an interview in which he stated, "There may have been people who used CL in a certain way ... we don't intervene in the documents or acts of those with political responsibilities.
 There are no CL candidates, there are no CL politicians.
 The sooner this is made clear, the better."

-Mauro Inzoli
+Sexual abuse

-In 2017, Pope Francis defrocked Italian priest Mauro Inzoli, formerly of Communion and Liberation, who in 2016 was convicted of sexual abuse against five boys.
-Inzoli was removed from the priesthood in 2012 by Pope Benedict XVI, but was reinstated by Francis in 2014.
+In 2016, Italian priest Mauro Inzoli, formerly of Communion and Liberation, was convicted of sexual abuse against five boys.
+Inzoli had been removed from the priesthood in 2012 by Pope Benedict XVI, but in 2014, he was reinstated by Pope Francis.
+This reinstatement was reversed following the 2016 conviction, and Inzoli has been permanently out of ministry since 2017.

+On 31 October 2023, officials of CL's US branch announced they had confirmed multiple cases of sexual abuse between 1997 and 2018 on the part of Christopher Bacich, who led the US branch from 2007 to 2013.
+CL first learned of complaints about Bacich in 2018.
+He has denied any fault and resigned from the movement.